rendznicoy/BayadSystemTCM/Credit Testing/CRE-0008_credit_ledger_testing_paid_sum.md

 **Post-conditions:**

-- The Credit ledger page is displayed.
+- The total paid sum value is displayed.